privacy-scaling-explorations/pse.dev/content/articles/mpc-retrospective.md

 ---
-authors: ["Kevin Chia","Jern Kun","Kazumune Masaki"] # Add your name or multiple authors in an array
+authors: ["Kevin Chia", "Jern Kun", "Kazumune Masaki"] # Add your name or multiple authors in an array
 title: "MPCStats Retrospective: Lessons from a Privacy-Preserving Stats Platform" # The title of your article
 image: "/articles/mpcstats-retrospective/cover.png" # Image used as cover,  Keep in mind the image size, where possible use .webp format, possibly images less then 200/300kb
 tldr: "A retrospective on the MPCStats project—exploring our goals, technical challenges, demo at Devcon 2024, and the decision to sunset the platform."